 If your internet is slow, updating will take longer, especially if it’s a big file.
 Worse, it can even be abruptly halted in case your Wi-Fi disconnects.
 It’s best to avoid any data-intensive activities that can affect internet speed while an update is ongoing.

 4. You Need to Restart Your iPhone

 Your phone can be in good condition but still, suddenly glitch or fail to respond smoothly.
 In such cases, you can try restarting your phone to refresh it and resolve sudden internal issues.
 This may also work if you run into any software update problems.

 There are different ways to restart your iPhone, depending on the model.
 For iPhones X, 11, or 12, you need to simultaneously press the side button and either volume button.
 For iPhones SE (2nd generation), 8, 7, or 6, press only the side button.
 And for iPhone SE (1st generation), 5, or earlier, hold the top button instead.
 Then, drag the power off slider when it appears.
 Your device will turn off in 30 seconds.
 To turn it back on, just press and hold the same buttons.

 Your iPhone is valuable not just in terms of price but also convenience.
-We use our phones in multiple ways – to stay in touch with friends through social media, play solitaire, or manage our account passwords, just to name a few.
+We use our phones in multiple ways – to stay in touch with friends through social media, play solitaire, or manage our account passwords, just to name a few which are reasons for iPhone wont update.
 It’s an indispensable device that makes life easier for everyone, so it’s best to keep it healthy and secure through regular software updates.